 - Establish a strategy and business model which promotes long-term value for shareholders

-The strategy and business operations of the Group are set out in the Strategic Report on pages 2 to 8 of the Group’s 2017 Annual Report.
+o The strategy and business operations of the Group are set out in the Strategic Report of the Group’s 2019 Annual Report.

 The Group’s strategy and business model, are developed by the Chief Executive Officer and his senior management team, and approved by the Board.
 The management team, led by the Chief Executive Officer, is responsible for implementing the strategy and managing the business at an operational level.